VRConservation/geosp/z_appendices/dynamic.md

     region = ee.Geometry.BBox(-64.6523439, -25.9007305, -63.1115113, -24.8390856)
 m.centerObject(region)
 ```
-Then we'll set the date ranges for before and after image
+Then we'll set the date ranges for before and after image.

 ```python
 # Set the 1st date range